ambaradan/nvim-rockydocs/README.md

 ### Getting Started

-Once installed, explore the various commands and features to discover how *nvim-rockydocs* can enhance your documentation workflow for Rocky Linux.
+Once installed, explore the various commands and features to discover how *nvim-rockydocs* can enhance your documentation workflow for *Rocky Linux*.
-With nvim-rockydocs, contribute to the Rocky Linux Documentation Project with ease, and help create high-quality documentation that benefits
+With nvim-rockydocs, contribute to the [Rocky Linux Documentation Project](https://docs.rockylinux.org/) with ease, and help create high-quality documentation that benefits

 ## Installing nvim-rockydocs with lazy.nvim

 **Step 1**: Add nvim-rockydocs to your lazy.nvim configuration

-In your Neovim configuration file (usually init.lua), add the following line to your lazy.nvim setup:
+In your Neovim configuration file (usually `plugins/init.lua`), add the following line to your *lazy.nvim* setup:

 ```lua
 { 'ambaradan/nvim-rockydocs' }